permguard/permguard/site/content/docs/0.1/command-line/workspace/checkout.md

   canonical: "" # custom canonical URL (optional)
   noindex: false # false (default) or true
 ---
-Using the `checkout` command, it is possible to checkout out a remote repository locally.
+Using the `checkout` command, it is possible to checkout out a remote ledger locally.

 ```text
   ____                                               _